afsc-assessments/ebswp_2023/doc/EBSpollock.md

 recommended against using a table that showed example alternatives to select buffers based on that risk level.
 Thompson (unpublished Sept 2018 plan team document) tabulated the magnitude of buffers applied by the Plan Teams for the period 2003--2017, and found that the mode of the buffers recommended was 10--20\%.
 Using this as a guideline, a buffer of 15\% would give an ABC as
-$0.85 \times \text{ABC}_{max}$ = 2,580 kt).
+$0.85 \times \text{ABC}_{max}$ =
+3,041
-In the past, the SSC has considered factors similar to those presented above and selected an ABC based on Tier 3 estimates.
-We recommend this added precaution again again this year, (i.e., ABC = 2,022 kt) which implies a buffer of  33\%.
+kt).
+In the past,
+the SSC has considered factors similar to those presented above  and selected an ABC based on Tier 3 estimates.
+We recommend this added precaution again again this year, (i.e., ABC = `r formatC(M$Tier3_ABC1,big.mark=",",digits=0,format="d")` kt)  which implies a buffer of  43\%.
+The SSC requested
+"an explicit set of concerns that explain the ABC adjustment."
+In response, we direct attention to the decision table and the fact that the biological basis for the continued stock productivity has most to do with the OY constraint which has  effectively maintained fishery production at around 1.3 million t since 1990.
+Demonstrations that would allow fishing to near $F_{MSY}$ catch quantities would show that catch  variability would be extremely high (and unrealistic give current capacity and OY limits for combined BSAI groundfish;
+Ianelli 2005).
+Furthermore, the frequency of being at much lower spawning stock sizes would be much higher, and would likely be riskier and fishing effort would need to be much higher.
+While the biological basis for ABC setting is founded in  sound conservation of spawning biomass, the history of the current fishery productivity should inform desirable biomass.
+In only 5 of the 38 years since 1981 has the stock been below the $B_{MSY}$ level (13% of the years).
+The mean spawning biomass over this period has  averaged about 30% higher than the estimated $B_{MSY}$.
+In terms of an actual "management target", Punt et al. (2013) developed some robust estimators for $B_{MEY}$ (Maximum Economic Yield) noting that a typical target would be 1.2$/times B_{MSY}$.
+In this case that would make the female spawning biomass target at 2.576 million t.
+It therefore  seems worth considering making an explicit harvest control rule that achieves the  productivity and ecosystem stability given yields biomass observed over  the past 30 years along with some basis of economics.

 Recognizing that the actual catch will be constrained by other factors (the 2 million t BSAI groundfish catch limit and bycatch avoidance measures), applying the maximum permissible Tier 1a ABC seems clearly risky.
 Such high catches would result in unprecedented variability and removals from the stock (and require considerably more capacity and effort).
 Less variability in catch would also result in less spawning stock variability (and reduce risks to the fishery should another period of poor recruitments occur).
-To more fully evaluate these considerations performance indicators as modified from Ianelli et al. (2012) were developed to evaluate some near-term risks given  alternative 2019 catch values.
+To more fully evaluate these considerations performance indicators as modified from Ianelli et al. (2012) were developed to evaluate some near-term risks given alternative 2020 catch values.
 These indicators and rationale for including them are summarized in Table \ref{tab:dec_tab_rationale}).
 Model 16.1 results for these indicators are provided in  Table \ref{tab:dec_table}.
-Each column of this table uses a fixed 2019 catch and assumes the same effort  for the four additional projection years (2020--2023).
-Given this specification , there is a low probability that any of the catches   shown in the first row would exceed the
+Each column of this table uses a fixed 2020 catch and assumes the same effort  for the four additional projection years (2021--2024).
+ Given this specification , there is a low probability that any of the catches shown in the first row would exceed the $F_{MSY}$ level.
-$F_{MSY}$ level.
 Also, in the near term it appears unlikely that the spawning stock will be below $B_{MSY}$ (rows 3 and 4).
 Relative to the historical mean spawning biomass, by 2020 it is more likely than not that the spawning biomass will be lower than the historical mean (fifth row).
 The range of catches examined have relatively small or no impact on  the age diversity indicators.
 However, for catch to equal the 2018 value, more fishing effort will likely be required and there is an good chance that the proportion of the stock less than age 6 will be greater than the historical average.
-In terms of catch advice, aiming for  a catch between 1.25 and 1.374 million t results in a roughly even chance that the stock in  2020 will be equal to the long term mean.
+In terms of catch advice, aiming for  a catch between 1.25 and 1.374 million t results in a roughly even chance that the stock in  2021 will be equal to the long term mean.

 # Ecosystem considerations
 In general, a number of key issues for ecosystem conservation and management can be highlighted.
 These include: